The gag reflex is a perfectly normal thing. It is in fact your body’s way of protecting you from choking on things.

 Talk to Your Dentist in Advance

-- At Your Celebrity Smile, we understand how to gag reflex can be embarrassing and a reason for patients to not come to our office.
+- At Celebrity Smiles & General Dentistry, we understand how to gag reflex can be embarrassing and a reason for patients to not come to our office.
 Gagging can also be caused by psychological factors so it is very important to work with a dentist you can trust.